3 IMPORTANT RACE TRIALS FOR AINTREE

 1) SANDOWN LISTED NH FLAT RACE (MARES ONLY)

-The Mares Only Bumper race at Aintree has gone to a runner from this race in 3 of the last 7 years (2011, 2012 & 2014).
-Last year both the Aintree Mares Bumper second (20/1) and third (9/2) came here direct from the Sandown race.
+The Mares Only Bumper race at Aintree has gone to a runner from this race in 3 of the last 7 years (2011, 2012 & 2014). in 2017 both the Aintree Mares Bumper second (20/1) and third (9/2) came here direct from the Sandown race.
 The three winners had finished 4th - 3rd - 4th at Sandown.

 2) KAUTO STAR NOVICE CHASE (KEMPTON 3M)

-It might be a big no-no as a trial for the RSA Chase at Cheltenham but 5 of the last 6 winners of the Aintree Mildmay Chase had run in the Feltham/Kauto Star Chase run at Kempton on Boxing Day.
-They had finished 2nd-1st-Fell-3rd-Fell
+It might be a big no-no as a trial for the RSA Chase at Cheltenham but the Feltham/Kauto Star Chase run at Kempton on Boxing Day has provided 5 of the last 7 winners of the Aintree Mildmay Chase.
+They had finished 2nd-1st-Fell-3rd-Fell at Kempton.

 2018 RESULT: 26th December